What is PHV all about?

 Wanna see proof?
 Check out our Mission Accomplished page!

 Veteran spouse Dayna Brown has more than a decade of experience in mid-level executive leadership for nationwide specialty retailers.
-Recruitment and talent management (including full cycle recruiting) were part of her responsibilities.
+Recruitment and talent management were part of her responsibilities.
 Outside of PHV, Dayna serves the veteran community in various capacities.
-She is a Board member of the Friends of Pittsburgh Fisher House and is secretary of the Auxiliary VFW Post 6664.
-Her husband is a Marine Corps veteran and Sr. Vice Commander of VFW Post 6664 and a member of the South Hills Honor Guard.
-Dayna has a bachelor’s degree in business administration - accounting.
-She utilizes her leadership skills as the Director of Operations of PHV.
+She is a Board member of the Friends of Pittsburgh Fisher House and is a member of Auxiliary VFW Post 1810.
+Her husband is a Marine Corps veteran and Jr. Vice Commander of VFW District 29 and a member of the South Hills Honor Guard.
+Dayna has a bachelors degree in business administration - accounting.
+She utilizes her leadership skills as the Executive Director of PHV.

 James G. Rossi M.ED CRC LPC